Are you sure you want to logout now?

 An article in Forbes can’t stress enough on learning– companies want avid learners.
 The results of The Annual Employability Report, Engineers 2019, too, point to a dire need for up-skilling in the IT industry.
 As stated in the report, “More than 80% of engineers may be unemployable for any job in the knowledge economy due to the lack of next-gen tech skills.”

-Do this: move beyond basic coding skills, be equipped with deeper skills in AI, ML and, data science.
+Do this: move beyond basic coding skills, be equipped with deep skills in AI, ML and data science.

 Elizabeth Crook, author of Live Large: The Achiever’s Guide to What’s Next, points to the fact that technology and process innovation aren’t limited to one sector anymore; all sorts of industries, from finance to retail, FMCG to staffing are utilizing machine learning and artificial intelligence.
 Hence, do not narrow down your network to one particular stream; explore different areas; chances are, you’ll land up with a relevant and exciting opportunity in a completely new field.

 An IT professional may be good at several skills, but that’s not what would impress hiring managers.
-Instead, professionals brands should be specific, narrowed down, and targeted toward the job roles they’re seeking.
-When professionals list down their latest and upgraded skillsets on their Linkedin profile, they stand higher chances of getting recruited.
+Rather, professionals’ brand should be specific, narrowed down and targeted toward the job roles they’re seeking.
+When professionals list down their latest and upgraded skill sets on their Linkedin profile, they stand higher chances of getting recruited.
 Hint: most recruiters search for key skills in the Linkedin search bar, not designations or qualifications.

 Let’s get to work:

-With increased competition, the pace at which work moves has grown tremendously.
+With increased competition, the pace at which work moves has increased tremendously.
 Apart from being consistent, employers require employees to be fast.

 In their book, Speed, leadership development experts John Zenger and Joseph Folkman talk about four types of work performers:

-2. Tortoise – patient, quality focus, excellent execution
+2. Tortoise – patient, quality focus, good execution

 3. Hare – frantic, easily distracted, mixed execution